rbind/robinlovelace/content/post/2025-04-03-copenhagenize/index.md

 4 out of the 8 papers focussed on cycle network design, a topic that is right up my street, and something that I could comment on.
 This focus on cycling: research into active modes is “dwarfed” research into motorised modes, as the thesis rightly points out, and the papers in this thesis help address the imbalance.

-I recommend anyone with an interest in the topic to take a read of the papers (see below).
+I recommend anyone with an interest in the topic to take a read of the papers (see below), you can also download the [full PhD Thesis from the website itu.dk](https://en.itu.dk/Research/PhD-Programme/PhD-Defences/PhD-Defences-2025/March/Anastassia-Vybornova).
 A particular highlight for me was the strength of the introduction that tied all the papers together: each aspect of the thesis’s title Urban Data Science for Sustainable Mobility was discussed and defined upfront, setting the scene for the papers.

 I was particularly struck by the discussion of data science, something that I often take for granted.